palSagnik/core-dump/content/about.md

 ## stack

-- Languages: whatever the job needs
+- Languages: whatever the job needs, probably
 - Editor: the best one
 - OS: yes